EENCloud/EEN-CLI-Public/README.md

 The serviceAccountPrivateKey and serviceAccountClientEmail can be found in your downloaded file, you get while doing the step 5 in obtaining the credentials for your service account.

-Replace these values with your credentials, you will be able to get the google sheets commands working.
+Replace these values with your credentials, you will be able to get the Google Sheets commands working.

-#### To update the google config values, you can also use the command:
+#### To update the Google config values, you can also use the command:

 ```
 een googleconfig update <name> -- <value>